swiftlang/swift-evolution/proposals/nnnn-string-validating-initializers.md

 This will construct a new `String`, returning `nil` when the input is found invalid according to the UTF-8 encoding.

-When handling with data obtained from C, it is frequently the case that UTF-8 data is represented by `CChar` rather than `UInt8`.
-We will provide a convenience initializer for this use case, noting that it typically involves contiguous memory, and as such is well-served by explicitly using an abstraction for contiguous memory (`UnsafeBufferPointer<CChar>`):
+When processing data obtained from C, it is frequently the case that UTF-8 data is represented by `CChar` rather than `UInt8`.
+We will provide a convenience initializer for this use case.
+Noting that this situation typically involves contiguous memory, we believe it will be well-served by explicitly using an abstraction for contiguous memory (`UnsafeBufferPointer<CChar>`):

 ```swift
 extension String {